shadow9owo/YanSimSaveFilemngr/README.md

 # YanSimSaveFilemngr
-A basic Yandere Simulator Save File manager / external cheat.
+An Yandere Simulator Save File manager / external cheat.

 use with caution as you may corrupt your save file